Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Neural networks

 \subsection{Convolutional neural networks}

 We also consider a convolutional neural network (CNN) for our classification task.
 We refer to \cite{lecun2010convolutional} for more details on the architecture of a CNN.

 As depicted in Figure~\ref{fig:CNN}, our network has six layers with weights.
 The first two are convolutional and the last four are fully-connected.
-The output of the last layer is a single scalar that is rounded in order to perform the binary classification.
-As the FCNN, our CNN is trained by minimizing the cross-entropy loss \eqref{def:BCE}.
+As with the FCNN, our CNN is trained by minimizing the cross-entropy loss \eqref{def:BCE}.
+The architecture was motivated by similar CNNs used in image classification \cite{lecun2010convolutional}, and the hyperparameters have been chosen after preliminary tests on smaller datasets.

-Even though a single set of electrode measurements can be represented as a matrix of size $32\times 31$, there is no obvious advantage in considering it as an image and therefore we treat it as a vector of length $992$, as in the fully-connected case.
-Thus the two convolutional layers have 1D kernels.
+Regarding the two convolutional layers, we chose to use 1D kernels.
+This choice might not be optimal since we are losing some geometric information about the electrode configuration.
+On the other hand, even though a single set of electrode measurements can be represented as a matrix of size $32\times 31$, there is no obvious advantage in considering it as an image.

-In the first layer, the $992 \times 1$ input vector is filtered with $6$ kernels of size $3 \times 1$ with stride $1$.
-Then a max-pooling layer, with kernel and stride of size $2$, is applied to each output channel of the first layer.
-This is then filtered, in the second convolutional layer, with $16$ kernels of size $3 \times 1$.
-Then another max-pooling layer, with kernel and stride of size $2$, is applied to the output.
+In the first layer of our CNN, the $992 \times 1$ input vector is filtered with $6$ kernels of size $3 \times 1$ with stride $1$ and zero padding.
+Then a max-pooling layer, with kernel and stride of size $2$ and zero padding, is applied to each output channel of the first layer.
+This is then filtered, in the second convolutional layer, with $16$ kernels of size $3 \times 1$ (with stride $1$ and zero padding).
+Then another max-pooling layer, with kernel and stride of size $2$ and zero padding, is applied to the output.
 The third, fourth, fifth and sixth layers are fully connected and have sizes $240$, $120$, $84$ and $1$, respectively (see Section~\ref{sub:FCNN} for more details).
 The rectified linear unit (ReLU) activation function $g(x) = \max(0,x)$, is applied to the output of each fully connected layer, except the last one.